fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 We implement the Janus protocol for fault-tolerant, replicated distributed transaction processing.
 We leverage the existing networking infrastructure provided by the TAPIR repository.

 # Notes
+- 5/10:
+	- client impl mostly done, need to get to compile and write the shim layer
+		- will probably need to sort out some bugs with client/shardclient state
+		- for now, dont need to write shim layer; can just have a main function that randomly generates a one-shot txn and tells the client to send it
 - 4/10:
 	- client impl
 		- how do we return transaction results from the client?